All About Strep Throat

 8m

 Strep throat is a bacterial infection of the throat and tonsils.
-The bacteria that causes strep throat is called group A Streptococcus (CDC 2023).
+The bacteria that cause strep throat are called group A Streptococcus (CDC 2024).

-This same bacteria can also cause other infections, including scarlet fever and impetigo (Better Health Channel 2017).
+This same bacteria can also cause other infections, including scarlet fever, cellulitis and impetigo (Better Health Channel 2023).

-Strep throat can affect anyone but is most common among school-aged children and teenagers between 5 and 15.
-Adults who are not exposed to children are unlikely to be infected, as are children younger than 3.
+Strep throat can affect anyone, but it is most common among school-aged children and teenagers between the ages of 5 and 15.
+Adults who are not exposed to children are unlikely to be infected, as are children younger than 3 (CDC 2024).

 strep throat child in bed with sore throat